acidgreenservers/EECOL-Wire-Tools-Suite/README.md

 - `settings` - App configuration and preferences

 ### **P2P Synchronization (Gun.js)**
-**Status**: Implemented but non-functional - does not sync any tables
+**Status**: Gun.js P2P infrastructure implemented but non-functional sync mechanics

-The application includes Gun.js P2P infrastructure but it is currently not operational and does not synchronize any data between devices.
+The application includes Gun.js P2P infrastructure but sync mechanics are currently not operational and do not synchronize any data between devices.

 ### **PWA Features**
 - **Service Workers**: Background caching and offline functionality